HubSpot (NYSE:HUBS) Sees Strong Trading Volume

 Analyst Upgrades and Downgrades

-A number of equities analysts recently issued reports on the company.
-JPMorgan Chase & Co. boosted their price objective on HubSpot from $530.00 to $630.00 and gave the company an “overweight” rating in a report on Thursday, February 15th.
-Scotiabank lifted their price objective on HubSpot from $650.00 to $700.00 and gave the company a “sector outperform” rating in a report on Friday, April 5th.
-Canaccord Genuity Group dropped their target price on shares of HubSpot from $750.00 to $700.00 and set a “buy” rating on the stock in a report on Thursday, May 9th.
-Royal Bank of Canada boosted their price target on shares of HubSpot from $625.00 to $700.00 and gave the company an “outperform” rating in a report on Thursday, February 15th.
-Finally, UBS Group reiterated a “neutral” rating and set a $525.00 price objective on shares of HubSpot in a research note on Thursday, February 15th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and twenty-three have assigned a buy rating to the stock.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $640.04.
+Several research firms have recently weighed in on HUBS.
+Wolfe Research boosted their target price on HubSpot from $660.00 to $715.00 and gave the company an “outperform” rating in a research report on Thursday, February 15th.
+Canaccord Genuity Group cut their target price on HubSpot from $750.00 to $700.00 and set a “buy” rating on the stock in a research report on Thursday, May 9th.
+Barclays cut their target price on HubSpot from $600.00 to $575.00 and set an “equal weight” rating on the stock in a research report on Thursday, May 9th.
+Scotiabank boosted their target price on HubSpot from $650.00 to $700.00 and gave the company a “sector outperform” rating in a research report on Friday, April 5th.
+Finally, Evercore ISI upped their price objective on HubSpot from $625.00 to $650.00 and gave the company an “in-line” rating in a research report on Thursday, February 15th.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and twenty-three have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $640.04.

-HubSpot (NYSE:HUBS – Get Free Report) last announced its quarterly earnings data on Wednesday, May 8th.
-The software maker reported $0.01 EPS for the quarter, beating the consensus estimate of ($0.26) by $0.27.
-The business had revenue of $617.41 million during the quarter, compared to analysts’ expectations of $597.12 million.
-HubSpot had a negative net margin of 5.78% and a negative return on equity of 4.94%.
-On average, analysts expect that HubSpot, Inc. will post -0.56 EPS for the current fiscal year.
+HubSpot (NYSE:HUBS – Get Free Report) last posted its earnings results on Wednesday, May 8th.
+The software maker reported $0.01 EPS for the quarter, topping the consensus estimate of ($0.26) by $0.27.
+The firm had revenue of $617.41 million for the quarter, compared to analyst estimates of $597.12 million.
+HubSpot had a negative return on equity of 4.94% and a negative net margin of 5.78%.
+On average, equities analysts expect that HubSpot, Inc. will post -0.56 earnings per share for the current year.

-In other news, CEO Yamini Rangan sold 116 shares of the business’s stock in a transaction dated Monday, March 4th.
-The stock was sold at an average price of $634.21, for a total value of $73,568.36.
-Following the completion of the transaction, the chief executive officer now owns 88,861 shares of the company’s stock, valued at approximately $56,356,534.81.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-In other news, CEO Yamini Rangan sold 116 shares of the firm’s stock in a transaction that occurred on Monday, March 4th.
-The shares were sold at an average price of $634.21, for a total transaction of $73,568.36.
-Following the sale, the chief executive officer now owns 88,861 shares of the company’s stock, valued at approximately $56,356,534.81.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO Kathryn Bueker sold 3,937 shares of the business’s stock in a transaction on Thursday, May 16th.
-The shares were sold at an average price of $616.51, for a total transaction of $2,427,199.87.
-Following the completion of the transaction, the chief financial officer now owns 45,737 shares of the company’s stock, valued at $28,197,317.87.
+In related news, insider Dawson Alyssa Harvey sold 469 shares of the firm’s stock in a transaction dated Thursday, May 23rd.
+The stock was sold at an average price of $620.15, for a total transaction of $290,850.35.
+Following the sale, the insider now directly owns 11,052 shares of the company’s stock, valued at $6,853,897.80.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In other news, CFO Kathryn Bueker sold 3,937 shares of the firm’s stock in a transaction that occurred on Thursday, May 16th.
+The stock was sold at an average price of $616.51, for a total value of $2,427,199.87.
+Following the transaction, the chief financial officer now owns 45,737 shares in the company, valued at $28,197,317.87.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, insider Dawson Alyssa Harvey sold 469 shares of the firm’s stock in a transaction that occurred on Thursday, May 23rd.
+The shares were sold at an average price of $620.15, for a total value of $290,850.35.
+Following the completion of the transaction, the insider now owns 11,052 shares in the company, valued at approximately $6,853,897.80.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 26,903 shares of company stock valued at $16,836,781.
-4.50% of the stock is owned by insiders.
+Insiders have sold a total of 26,903 shares of company stock valued at $16,836,781 over the last ninety days.
+Company insiders own 4.50% of the company’s stock.

 About HubSpot